bt3gl/building_blog/content/lamp_intro.md

 ```
 (restorecon is used to reset the security context (type) (extended attributes) on one or more files).

-The use guide can be seen at
+The user guide can be seen at
 ```http://localhost/APP_NAME/user_guide/```

 ### CodeIgniter Basics